vids2002/RSVPro/README.md

 - As a user, I want to be able to view the list of guests that have confirmed my invite and a list of guests that have declined my invite.
 - As a user, I want to be able to view details of a specific guest
+- As a user, when I select the quit option or don't have anything else to do, I want to be given the option to save the current status of my application to file.
+- As a user, when I start the application, I want to be given the option to load my Guest List from file.